JoseJX/analogue-pocket-patches/README.md

 This patch converts `Kirby's Pinball Land DX` to the `.pocket` format.
 This is a colorization patch of Kirby's Pinball Land.
 The [colorization patch](https://www.romhacking.net/hacks/6079/) must be applied before applying this patch.
 The MD5 below is the MD5 for the colorized game.

+This patch was updated to fix a crash in the pause screen.
+(2022/03/24).

 ROM MD5: `a3ed04cc416176c2dc1b5f5e20f135a2`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/KirbysPinballDX.ips).